A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 - Remedy: Be careful with the way your data is visualized.
 Be respectful and realistic with axes to avoid misinterpretation of your data.
 See below how the Fox News chart looks when using the correct axes values.
 This chart was created with datapine's modern online data visualization tool.

-5) (Small) sample size: Another common data analysis and interpretation problem is the use of a small sample size.
-Logically, the bigger the sample size the most accurate and reliable are the results.
+5) (Small) sample size: Another common problem is the use of a small sample size.
+Logically, the bigger the sample size the most accurate and reliable the results.
 However, this also depends on the size of the effect of the study.
 For example, the sample size in a survey about the quality of education will not be the same as for one about people doing outdoor sports in a specific area.

 - Digital age example: Biased questions in a survey are a great example of reliability and subjectivity issues.
 Imagine you are sending a survey to your clients to see how satisfied they are with your customer service with this question: “how amazing was your experience with our customer service team?”.
 Here we can see that this question is clearly influencing the response of the individual by putting the word “amazing” on it.